PhilippeChab/nwscript-ee-language-server/README.md

 Notes:

-- The executable setting must either bet set to you path executable's identifer, or its absolute path.
+- The executable setting must either bet set to you path executable's identifier, or its absolute path.
 - The style object must respect clang-format [rules](https://clang.llvm.org/docs/ClangFormatStyleOptions.html).

 ## Features

-Enhanced syntax highlighting:
+Enhanced syntax highlighting - the following example is with the [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) theme:

 ![](https://i.imgur.com/A78xmBR.png)